Top

 Clients rely on Epstein Family Law to help them review, negotiate and craft prenups that can address a number of significant issues, including, but not limited to:

 Prenups are also subject to some restrictions.
-Specifically, they can’t include provisions that may lead to criminal liability, violate public policy or limit the amount of child support owed in the event of a divorce or separation.
+Specifically, they can’t include provisions that may lead to criminal liability, violate public policy, or limit the amount of child support owed in the event of a divorce or separation.
+In crafting these agreements, it is essential to consider both current assets and potential future earnings and acquisitions to ensure comprehensive protection for both parties.

 Challenging the Enforceability of a Prenuptial Agreement